moonbitlang/moonbit-textbook/docs/02-development-environments-expressions.md

 #### Conditional Expression

-Conditional expressions enable one to obtain different values ​​based on specified logical conditions.
+Conditional expressions enable you to obtain different values ​​based on specified logical conditions.

 In MoonBit, its syntax is: